Mc-Zen/quill/README.md

   <img alt="Bell Circuit" src="docs/images/bell.svg">
 </h3>

 Plain quantum gates — such as a Hadamard gate — can be written with the shorthand notation `$H$` instead of the more lengthy `gate($H$)`.
-The latter offers more options.
+The latter offers more options, however.

-Refer to the [user guide](docs/guide/quill-guide.pdf) for a full documentation of this package.
+Refer to the [user guide][guide] for a full documentation of this package.
+You can also look up the documentation of any function by calling the help module, e.g., `help("gate")` in order to print the signature and description of the `gate` command, just where you are currently typing (powered by [tidy][tidy]).

 ## Gallery

+Instead of listing every featured gate (as is done in the [user guide][guide]), this gallery quickly showcases a large selection of possible gates and decorations that can be added to any quantum circuit.

 <h3 align="center">
   <img alt="Gallery" src="docs/images/gallery.svg" />
 </h3>

 ## Examples

 Some show-off examples, loosely replicating figures from [Quantum Computation and Quantum Information by M. Nielsen and I. Chuang](https://www.cambridge.org/highereducation/books/quantum-computation-and-quantum-information/01E10196D0A682A6AEFFEA52D53BE9AE#overview).
+The code for these examples can be found in the [example folder](./examples/) or in the [user guide][guide].

 <h3 align="center">
   <img alt="Quantum teleportation circuit" src="docs/images/teleportation.svg">